 Design Education: Our Experience

 Last month at Qubstudio we celebrated not only the end of 2017 but also the closure of our first UX/UI internship.
-During two months four interns mentored by our experts were discovering all the tricks and pitfalls of UX/UI design and applying new knowledge in the individual business projects.
+During two months four interns mentored by experts of our UI/UX design studio were discovering all the tricks and pitfalls of UX/UI design and applying new knowledge in the individual business projects.
 Want to learn more?

 Start with “Why?”

 Aiming to become one of the most professional design studios in Europe, we set quality bar for ourselves pretty high.
 Most of the time we are open for new talents to join our team, but year after year it seems harder to find a UX/UI designers with the required expertise.
 This situation increased a number of independent educational courses, which might be a good start for beginners yet not always give them a necessary background with real projects.
 Without it, even a talented people could hardly find a job they will be satisfied with.

 And it’s not only about teaching but about learning.
 Our internship program works both ways: it’s a knowledge sharing process where you automatically win by simply taking part.
 Albert Einstein says “If you can’t explain it to a six-year-old, you don’t understand it yourself.”, and we completely agree.
 No, our interns were not from elementary school, we have chosen the best ones.
 The point is that you only realize how good you are at something when you start explaining it to somebody else.

 Who got his letter from Hogwarts?

 After announcing our internship, we received lots of applications.
 We reviewed all of them and invited shortlisted applicants to the interview.
 According to the criteria list, we chose the best four candidates.Our focus lies beyond their previous experience.
 We also aimed to understand their motivation and commitment, as we knew it’s going to be no picnic.